GLIFAA: Background

-GLIFAA's advocacy and efforts
+Advocacy and efforts

-In January 2009, GLIFAA handed to Secretary of State Clinton a letter signed by 2200 foreign affairs employees requesting that a number of key benefits be extended to same-sex domestic partners of LGBT personnel at the State Department and other foreign affairs agencies.
+In January 2009, GLIFAA handed a letter signed by 2200 foreign affairs employees to Secretary of State Clinton, requesting that a number of key benefits be extended to same-sex domestic partners of LGBT personnel at the State Department and other foreign affairs agencies.
 The organization noted that these were benefits that could be accorded without violating the Defense of Marriage Act, which sharply curtails the ability of the U.S. federal government to assist LGBT families in some ways.

-In May 2009, an internal State Department memo extended a number of benefits to the same-sex partners of American diplomats, including diplomatic passports, use of medical facilities at overseas posts, medical and other emergency evacuation, transportation between posts, and training in security and languages.
-In June 2009, President Obama signed a memorandum announcing these and number of other benefits for same-sex partners of government workers.
+In May 2009, an internal State Department memo extended a number of benefits to the same-sex partners of American diplomats, including: diplomatic passports; use of medical facilities at overseas posts; medical and other emergency evacuation; transportation between posts; and training in security and languages.

+In June 2009, President Obama signed a memorandum announcing these changes as well as a number of other benefits for same-sex partners of government workers.
 Many of the new benefits had come from GLIFAA's initial proposals.

 GLIFAA has held numerous events in Washington and at U.S. embassies around the world.
-For example, in July 2005 GLIFAA members held a meeting at the U.S. Embassy in Baghdad, Iraq.
 Speakers at GLIFAA events in Washington have included openly gay Congressman Jim Kolbe and Judy Shepard, mother of slain gay student Matthew Shepard.
 In June 2010, Secretary of State Clinton and USAID Administrator Rajiv Shah spoke at a GLIFAA-sponsored event at the main State Department building on the topic of "LGBT Human Rights and U.S. Foreign Policy."
 At the event, Secretary Clinton stated that the U.S. government would take a more assertive role in protecting the rights of LGBT people and communities around the world.

-In October 2009, GLIFAA won the 2009 Out and Equal Workplace Award for its advocacy efforts.
-Secretary of State Clinton videotaped a congratulatory message that was shown at the conference where the award was given.
+In October 2009, GLIFAA won the Out and Equal Workplace Award for its advocacy efforts.